Women to get more rest between hoop games at next World Cup - WHIZ News

 “You see a lot of players that lacked freshness.
 You can see it, any single team going from club season to WNBA, WNBA to national team,” Maljković said.
 “This year it’s very, very complicated. … Talking to players, they really suffered this season because of the tight schedule everywhere.
 I guess there will be smart people who will sit around the table and see what we can do about that.”

 Aside from the logistical issues, the World Cup was a huge success in Australia.
-The total attendance of 145,519 was the highest-ever in the history of the competition.
-There were nearly 16,000 fans at the gold medal game between the U.S. and China, which was the largest since the 1953 championship game that was played in Chile in a stadium that had 35,000 fans.
+The total attendance of 145,519 was the highest in the history of the competition.
+There were nearly 16,000 fans at the gold-medal game between the U.S. and China, which was the largest since the 1953 championship game played in Chile in a stadium that had 35,000 fans.

 “By all metrics, we have seen a tremendous effort by the hosts,” Zagklis said.
 “Record sales in merchandise, record attendances, fantastic atmosphere in the games, so it’s hard to challenge the conclusion that we’ve been able to experience the best World Cup ever.”